50 Interesting & Fun Facts About Arizona State You Should Know

 The state gets water from the Colorado River

 The Colorado River runs through Arizona on its path toward California's gulf.
 The river doesn't just cut through the state but also supplies water.
+The river isn't the only water source for the state.
+Most of Arizona's supply comes from groundwater.
+However, the river is still responsible for about 36% of the state's water.

-There are 22 national parks and monuments
+There are 22 national parks and 18 national monuments

-It used to be part of Mexico
+Arizona used to be part of Mexico

 Though it's been a US territory since the mid-1800s, the state's Mexican history still plays an important role in its culture.
 In fact, many of the state's city and county names still show their old roots.

-Astronauts train here
+Astronauts train in Arizona

 The highest point in the state is Humphrey's Peak

 Arizona is far from being a flat state.
-It has thousands of mountains and hills, and most of the state is well above sea level.
+It has thousands of mountains and hills, and most of the state is above sea level.
 However, even considering all that, you might be surprised to learn that its highest point is 12,633 feet.
+Humphrey's Peak is the 12th highest state point in the country.
+The hike to the top is 5 miles long and considered very challenging.

 Phoenix is the hottest US city

-Mules deliver mail
+Mules deliver mail in a part of Arizona

 When the postal service said snow, rain, and heat wouldn't be able to keep their workers from carrying mail, they meant it.
 That determination also covers difficult terrain.